awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 </VirtualHost>
 ```

-To override Elastic Beanstalk's default Apache configuration completely, include a configuration in your source bundle at `.ebextensions/httpd/conf/httpd.conf`:
+To override the Elastic Beanstalk default Apache configuration completely, include a configuration in your source bundle at `.ebextensions/httpd/conf/httpd.conf`\.

 ```
 ~/workspace/my-app/